-Your name:
+our name:

-Pupil's name (if relevant):
+Pupil's name (i relevant):

-Your relationship to the pupil (if relevant):
+our relations ip to the pupil (if relevant):

+Address:

-Address: Postcode:
+Postcode:

-Day time telephone number:
+Day time telep none number:

+Evening teleph one number:

-Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give de school about it ails of your complaint, including whether you ha ve spoken to anybody at the

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Cianatura

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

-Dute denilowiedgement sent.

 By who:

 Complaint referred to:

 Date:

-Roles and Responsibilities
+Roles and Responsibilities Complainant

-Complainant